Skippeh/parcel-thief/README.md

-# Parcel Server for Death Stranding Director's Cut
+# Parcel - A Private Server for Death Stranding Director's Cut

-## About

-Parcel is a server for Death Stranding Director's Cut.
+> Parcel is a server for Death Stranding Director's Cut.
 It is designed for smaller groups of people who want to play and share their buildings and items without other players.
+>

-All buildings, missions, cargo (including lost cargo and shared lockers), and highway resources are synced between all players unlike the official server where they are semi-randomly distributed.
+> All buildings, missions, cargo (including lost cargo and shared lockers), and highway resources are synced between all players unlike the official server where they are semi-randomly distributed.

-The server and client are both written in Rust.

 ## Download